fxpl/notebooks/README.md

 # Source Code and Scripts for Analyzing Jupyter Notebooks

+This repository contains the code and scripts used for analyzing notebooks as presented in the following papers:
+ * "Jupyter Notebooks on GitHub: Characteristics and Code Clones" by Källén, Sigvardsson and Wrigstad.
+ * "To Err or Not to Err?" by Källén and Wrigstad
-This repository contains the code and scripts used for analyzing notebooks as presented in the paper "Jupyter Notebooks on GitHub: Characteristics and Code Clones" by Källén, Sigvardsson and Wrigstad.
-The Java code (dumpers and analyzers) can be found in the directory `Programs` while the post processing scripts are located in `Scripts`.
+The Java code (dumpers and analyzers) can be found in the directory `Programs` while post processing scripts are located in `Scripts`.
+Python scripts are found in `Programs/python`.

 ## Execution environment